Extending Classically Simulatable Bounds of Clifford Circuits with Nonstabilizer States via Framed Wigner Functions: Finding efficiently simulatable qubits by solving the vertex cover problem

 ii) $S'\subset V$ is an \emph{independent set} if any two elements in $S'$ are not contained in same edge in $E$. $B\subset V$ is the \emph{maximal independent set} if every independent set $S'\subset V$ satisfies $|S'|\le |B|$.

-iii) Let $A$ be a minimal vertex cover of $G$ and $B$ be a maximal independent set in $G$.
-Then we denote $\nu(G)\equiv|A|$ and $\triangle(G)\equiv|B|$.
-We note that minimal(maximal resp.) vertex cover(independent set) could not be unique, but $\nu(G)$ and $\triangle(G)$ are unique. \end{definition}
+iii) We denote $\nu(G)\equiv|A|$ as the size of minimal vertex cover and $\triangle(G)\equiv|B|$ as the size of maximal independent set.
+We note that minimal(maximal resp.) vertex cover(independent set) could not be unique, but $\nu(G)$ and $\triangle(G)$ are unique.